roman-milk/roman-milk.github.io/slut-addict.md

  "You coming inside again?", she asked, smiling at me and the pun, which maybe was intended.
 I smiled, and told her I didn't think there could be anything better in store for me in there, than I already experienced today.
 She smiled, and gave me another one of those sloppy kisses, and after giving my penis a tug, she said:

  "Want to give me your phone number?
 Maybe we could repeat that sometime in the near future!"
 I grinned, gave her my number, and thought of the many possibilities you had with a married cockslut.
-Report_Story #1